Medical Insurance and Financial Assistance for Children

 Government Sponsored Insurance Programs

 The Social Security Administration answers questions about retirement and disability benefits, Social Security Disability (SSD), Supplemental Security Income (SSI) and Medicare.
 Call the Social Security Administration toll-free at 800-772-1213 or visit online at www.ssa.gov for all of their online services and information.

 The state of Michigan provides medical insurance through the Michigan Medicaid program.
 To qualify you must be financially eligible and meet one of the following eligibility criteria.

 - A parent or close relative living with a child under the age of 18

-Contact your local Department of Human Services office to determine your eligibility.
+Contact the local MDHHS office in your county to determine your eligibility.